Version of the iOS operating system | |

 iOS 4 introduced a spell checking feature that underlined misspelled words in red.
 Tapping on the word would provide a pop-up with a recommended replacement.[7]

-The Camera app now supports 5x digital zoom.[8]
+The Camera app could take pictures with 5x digital zoom.[22]

 iOS 4 introduced iPhone and iPod Touch support in iBooks, which was already included on iPad.
 Though not a default app, it was available through App Store.[9]